 so that it loads the updated certificate files.

-- Make sure your script is executable (
+Make your cron script executable by running:

-chmod +x /etc/cron.daily/sslmate).
+chmod +x /etc/cron.daily/sslmate

 - If you installed sslmate by hand in a non-standard location, make sure to specify the full path to sslmate.